itacamba/shopify_awards/README.md

 ### Features of The Shoppies Awards
-1.- Search movie by title
+1.- Search movie by title (only movies)
 2.- Form is cleared after submission.
 3.- Attributes of each movie include
     - Poster